FlutterFlow/flutterflow-documentation/docs/intro/ff-ui/canvas.md

 From here, you can [create a page using AI](#).

-## 5. Add AppBar
+## 5. Add App Bar

-From here, you can add an [AppBar](#) to your page.
-Clicking this button opens a popup displaying different [AppBar styles](#) for you to choose from.
-Just select any AppBar style from the list and it will appear in the Preview Screen.
+From here, you can add an [App Bar](#) to your page.
+Clicking this button opens a popup displaying different [App Bar styles](#) for you to choose from.
+Just select any App Bar style from the list and it will appear in the Preview Screen.

 ![AddAppBar.avif](imgs/AddAppBar.avif)